 Honey loves to play with other socialized dogs.
 She loves the outdoors and plays in the yard a lot.
 She will bark if she smells a squirrel or cat outside of the yard.
 She will alert you if the doorbell rings as well.

-Honey still is timid but has made great strides since arriving in Barks and Meows care.
+Honey is no longer timid and has made great strides since arriving in Barks and Meows care.
+She is now very outgoing.
 She reacts to men and women the same way.

 She does well with children and takes treats gently.
 Her coat is shiney and medium length.
 Honey is fully housebroken and will go to the door when she has to go out.